Remember, a long time has passed and a lot of people have died while Evidence-Based Medicine was facing the wrong way.

 Selenium sufficiency is essential for the function of vitamin D in peripheral blood monocytes.
 Vitamin D status also correlates with COVID-19 survival.

-This is an area of neglect, but overlaps with the next section as there are several trials of selenium supplementation in other viral diseases, and animal experiments in analogous conditions, and many mechanistic experiments that are non-specific.
-However the interaction between SARS-CoV-2 and selenoproteins has been confirmed by experiment.
+This is an area of sufficient neglect to make you despair about medical humanity, if you know that there have been thousands of trials of potentially useless drugs for COVID-19 already.
+However this criteria overlaps with the next section as there are several trials of selenium supplementation in other viral diseases, and animal experiments in analogous conditions, and many mechanistic experiments that are non-specific.
+The interaction between SARS-CoV-2 and selenoproteins has been confirmed by experiment.

 9) Analogy - Strong